carver01/hello-world/README.md

 ---

-These files are used for the visualizations part for the arduino. you will need visualstudio installed before you can open the files. if you open Arduino Serial data RX_TX.sln with visualstudio, the whole project will open.
+These files are used for the visualizations part for the arduino.
+You will need visualstudio installed before you can open the files.
+If you open Arduino Serial data RX_TX.sln with visualstudio, the whole project will open.